 - Trial Masters is always plural, never singular.

 Individual Lawyer Announcement

-Our law firms spend thousands of dollars on brand image including websites, brochures, and business cards, but most lawyers often ignore the fact that hundreds if not thousands of emails are leaving the firm every day.
-Those emails are branding the firm positively or negatively whether we like it or not.
+Law firms spend thousands of dollars on brand image including websites, brochures, and business cards, but most lawyers often ignore the fact that hundreds, if not thousands of emails are leaving the firm every day.
+Those emails are branding the firm positively or negatively, whether we like it or not.

 Trial Masters uses and recommends Timmy Cai.
 Timmy is a great signature designer and has worked with the Trial Masters founder for years.

 Members are welcome to use the Trial Masters logo on their business cards.